 B. WHERE THE RESPONDENT IS AN EMPLOYEE

-The procedures for responding to reports of Prohibited Conduct committed by Employees are detailed in OIE’s Complaint Procedures (https://equity.uconn.edu/policiesprocedures/).
+The procedures for responding to reports of Prohibited Conduct committed by Employees are detailed in OIE’s Complaint Processes (https://equity.uconn.edu/policiesprocedures/).

 C. WHERE THE RESPONDENT IS BOTH A STUDENT AND AN EMPLOYEE

-- If there is a question as to the predominant role of the Respondent, the University will determine which of the procedures applies based on the facts and circumstances (such as which role predominates in the context of the Prohibited Conduct).
-The Student-Respondent procedures typically will apply to graduate students except in those cases where the graduate student’s assistantship role predominated in the context of the Prohibited Conduct.
+Each situation will be evaluated for context and the University will determine which of the procedures applies based on the facts and circumstances (such as which role predominates in the context of the alleged Prohibited Conduct).
+The Student- Respondent procedures typically will apply to graduate students except in those cases where the graduate student’s assistantship role predominated in the context of the Prohibited Conduct.
 Further, where a Respondent is both a Student and an Employee (including but not limited to graduate students), the Respondent may be subject to any of the sanctions applicable to Students or Employees.

 D. WHERE THE RESPONDENT IS A THIRD PARTY